-My friend Greg only had $10 and a Laptop and had to rebuild his life from scratch.
+My friend Greg only had and had to rebuild his life from scratch.
 What did he do?
 The obvious.
 He spent it all buying clean socks for homeless folks in Portland and made the money back tenfold within a day or so.

 My other friend turned down a book deal with a major publisher.
 What did he do instead?
 The obvious.
 He launched a Kickstarter campaign to fund his own self-published book project that got fully backed within 5 hours.
 Now he gets to write the book the way chooses with nearly quadruple the amount his advance would have been to write a book he would’ve hated.

 Okay, not quite the “obvious” decisions.
 As you can tell I was being facetious.